jostien/CRNToolkit/README.md

 Reaction Networks.
 It contains classes for handling such networks conveniently.

-A Linux-like system is recommended!
+A Linux-like system and the [eclipse](https://eclipse.org/) environment are recommended!

 Examples
 --------